Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/06-monitor-experiment.md

 ![](/img/user-guide/02-experiment-basics/06-monitor-experiment/forgot-stirbar.png)

-For variations in OD at the beginning, make sure that your **stirbar is in the vial!** This is a common mistake we experienced after several experiments.
+For variations in OD at the beginning, make sure that your **stirbar is in the vial!**

 ### Random spikes in OD